NICOL: A Neuro-inspired Collaborative Semi-humanoid Robot that Bridges Social Interaction and Reliable Manipulation: Introduction

-In this article, we first place the NICOL robot in context by examining existing related platforms (Section \ref{sec:rel_work}).
-This demonstrates how our robot fills the gap between social robotics and object manipulation in an affordable manner.
-We then detail our three main contributions: The hardware and software concept of NICOL.
-We then present a thorough evaluation of NICOL's kinematics by adapting and extending different neural and hybrid neuro-genetic visuomotor approaches initially developed for the NICO to the larger NICOL and its more complex kinematics.
-Finally, we introduce a novel neuro-genetic approach that improves the grasp-accuracy of the NICOL to over 99\%, outperforming the state-of-the-art inverse kinematics (IK) solvers KDL, TRACK-IK and BIO-IK.
-Our main contributions are:

-\begin{enumerate} \item The hardware and software concept for NICOL the \emph{Neuro-Inspired COLaborator}, where we also introduce the social interaction capabilities of NICOL, including face and emotion generation capabilities as well as the auditory and visual capabilities. \item An adaptation of two visuomotor learning approaches from a child-sized platform to the adult-sized NICOL.
-We show the challenges of neural end-to-end learning for complex kinematics and successfully evaluate a hybrid neuro-genetic approach. \item A novel neuro-genetic visuomotor learning approach that improves the learned grasping accuracy of NICOL to over 99\%, and contributes to the growing research on neuro-robotic approaches that are suitable for transfer between platforms with different morphologies \cite{mivseikis2018transfer}. \end{enumerate}
+We introduce NICOL as a novel robot platform; we provide a thorough evaluation of the main advances of NICOL over its predecessor, NICO, its enhanced manipulation abilities and a novel extension to a visuomotor learning approach.
+In detail, our contributions are: \begin{itemize} \item We place NICOL in context by examining existing related platforms (Section \ref{sec:rel_work}).
+This demonstrates how our robot fills the gap between social robotics and object manipulation in an affordable manner. \item Section \ref{sec:nicol} presents the hardware and software concept for NICOL, the \emph{Neuro-Inspired COLlaborator}.
+Herein, we also introduce the social interaction capabilities of NICOL, including face and emotion generation capabilities as well as auditory and visual capabilities. \item Section \ref{sec:vis_method} presents a thorough evaluation of NICOL's kinematics.
+We adapt and extend different neural and hybrid neuro-genetic visuomotor approaches initially developed for NICO to the larger NICOL and its more complex kinematics.
+We show the challenges of neural end-to-end learning for complex kinematics and successfully evaluate a hybrid neuro-genetic approach. \item Section \ref{sec:ik_vis_learning} introduces a novel neuro-genetic visuomotor learning approach that improves the learned grasping accuracy of NICOL to over 99\%, and contributes to the growing research on neuro-robotic approaches that are suitable for transfer between platforms with different morphologies \cite{mivseikis2018transfer}.
+Here, we also present experiments to show that the grasp accuracy of NICOL improves to over 99\%, outperforming the state-of-the-art inverse kinematics (IK) solvers KDL, TRACK-IK and BIO-IK. \end{itemize}

-We, for the first time, present NICOL, as a research platform to integrate social robotics and neural visuomotor learning for humanoid robots in an affordable platform.
+Overall, this article presents for the first time NICOL, which serves as an affordable research platform that integrates social robotics and humanoid manipulation, and as a testbed for neural visuomotor learning.